robert-hh/Micropython-Editor/README.md

 **2.63** Change mouse behavior again.
 Right click opens the "find" dialogue in a text window or "open file" dialogue in a directory listing.

 **2.64** Enable additional file name chars in the file save dialogue (was omitted)

+**2.65** Check for invalid key sequence.
+Show the search item in "not found" messages

+**2.66** Fix an display error when doing a left click beyond the end of text durin line edit